What is the timing belt?

 If both open at the same time, the pistons may break the valves in the engine.
-The timing belt controls both of these functions so that they can happen simultaneously without damaging each other or the other components in the engine.
+Timing belts control both of these functions so that they can happen simultaneously without damaging each other or the other components in the engine.

-Why do I need to replace the timing belt?
+Why do I need to replace the belt?

 Most timing belts are made from a rubber material.
 When it is subject to the high heat and friction within the engine, it becomes worn over time.
 The timing belt is at greater risk for breaking with age.

 What happens if I don’t replace the timing belt?

 In the best case, a broken belt means a car that won’t run.
 In the worst case, it means thousands of dollars in engine damage!
 Interference engines are at high risk for engine damage due to timing belt failure because the pistons and valves will likely be damaged.
 Sometimes the entire engine needs to be replaced.

 How do I know when to replace the belt?